nicoverbruggen/phpmon/README.md

 > **Note**
 > If this software has been useful to you, I ask that you **please star the repository**, that way I know that the software is being used.
-Also, please consider leaving [a one-time donation](https://nicoverbruggen.be/sponsor) to support the project, as this is something I make in my free time. **Thank you!** ⭐️
+Also, please consider [sponsoring](https://nicoverbruggen.be/sponsor) to support the project, as this is something I make in my free time. **Thank you!** ⭐️

 <p align="center"><img src="./docs/logo.png" alt="PHP Monitor Logo" width="500px" /></p>